 Once we finally drove to Bosnia and Chilly was finally in my arms, I felt like my heart is going to burst.
 I missed Bailey the whole day so terribly, but I knew Chilly belonged to me the second I first held him.
 When we got back home later that evening and I saw him with Bailey, I knew I made the right choice.
 Sure, she was nervous around him and unsure.
 But he was patient, curious and loving - towards us both.
 The three of us clicked together like we were always meant to be a family.

 Having one reactive dog and one young Border Collie has made my life incredibly busy overnight.
 In the first weeks, I didn’t really walk around thinking about how much I love Chilly or how silly it was for me to ever doubt that.
 I tried my very best to set up a daily routine that would work for all three of us.
 It was a lot of work, especially because I was doing separate training sessions.
 Then one day, Chilly got really sick.
-I hate canned dog food and I don’t know what the hell has gotten into me that day, but I gave some of it to Chilly and it upset his stomach.
+He must have eaten something that upset his stomach.
 I was so terrified.
 He was throwing up all the time.
 I was worried he has brought a weird bug from Bosnia.
 I was worried he has an undiscovered disease.
 It happened in the evening and I was on the phone with the vet, almost sobbing into the phone, describing his symptoms.
 The vet reassured me it’s just an upset stomach and gave me further instructions.
 At 1am, Chilly finally stopped throwing up and I decided it’s time to go to sleep.
 I tucked Bailey under the covers, I moved Chilly’s (half-eaten) puppy bed out of his crate and spent the whole night sitting next to him.
 I couldn’t leave him alone for one second.

 Somewhere around 4am it hit me: I can’t believe I ever thought my heart isn’t capable of loving another dog.
 Here I am, terrified to bits and pieces for a dog that I have barely had a month.
 This feeling of my heart aching with fear - this is what love feels like.